asimihsan/notes/[course] human computer interaction - 2012 - 002.md

 -	Different methods achieve different goals.
 -	Iteratively bring people into your office and watch them (usability studies).
-	-	Setting isn't valid, but can stil learn lessons.
+	-	Setting isn't valid, but can still learn lessons.
 	-	Experimental bias; users try harder, be nicer.
 	-	Psychological burden to bring someone to you.
 -	Surveys